souphieeh/exam-webserver/README.md

 1. Follow the link *Scraping* in the navigation bar.
 There you will find a table.
 What is the CSS-class of the first column of the table?
 2. Open the file `scrape.py` and read through the code.
 3. Run the file `scrape.py`.
-What is the output?
+What is the output - write your answer on the page `index.html`?
+**Note:** You have to run this file while your webserver is running.
+Type `python scrape.py` in a shell below to run the code.
+Ask me if you have any problems wiith this.
+4. Change the selector in `scrape.py` such that it outputs the first column of the table.
-4. Change the selector in `scrape.py` such that it only outputs the **bold** elements of the table.
+5. Change the selector in `scrape.py` such that it only outputs the **bold** (= `strong`) elements of the table.

 ## Exercise 4 (Insert into your own webpage - 4 P.)

 1. Add a file `results.html` that extends `base.html`.
 2. Add a link to the navigation bar that links to your new page.
 3. Show the contents of the file `data.json` on  your new page as a list.
-The list should have a row *Name* and a row *ID*.
+The list should have a row *ID* and a row *Name*.

 ## Exercise 6 (Pull Request - 1 P.)